 The spread for the Australian to American dollar currency pair is $0.0008 per unit, also known as 0.01%.
 At the time of this Plus500 fees analysis, the exact spread was 0.8pips.
 Leverage offered by Plus500 is 300:1.

-The Euro to Australian Dollar has a spread per unit of $0.00018.
-The spread in March 2019 was 1.8 pips or 0.01% expressed as a percentage.
-Leverage currently offered by Plus500 (depending on jurisdiction) was 300:1.
+The Euro to Australian Dollar has a spread per unit of $0.00025.
+The spread in June 2021 was 2.5 pips or 0.02% expressed as a percentage.
+The leverage currently offered by Plus500 (depending on the jurisdiction) was 300:1.

 Plus500 has no commissions on any of their trades.
 If you’re new to the concept of commissions, the below explains this concept in greater detail:

 A premium is three times higher if held over the weekend.
 This means a position is opened on a Friday (or earlier) and not closed until the following Monday or later.
-It’s critical therefore to ensure when forex trading position are closed or the fees are known when choosing to hold a position.
+It’s critical therefore to ensure when forex trading position is closed or the fees are known when choosing to hold a position.